altmp/altv-types/docs/articles/setup.md

 - Basic knowledge of command prompts
 - VC Redist Latest Version installed
 - Windows 10+ or Linux (For running the server)
+- On Linux you need the package libatomic1 `apt-get install libatomic1`

 ## Summary